svjt78/InsuranceDocumentRouting/README.md

 API docs → http://localhost:8000/docs

 Security & PII
-Masking – SSNs and other PII are stored only in redacted form.
+Masking – SSNs and other PII are stored only in redacted form

-RBAC – Admins may override routing; every action is timestamped and logged.
+RBAC – Admins may override routing; every action is timestamped and logged

-Transport Security – All external endpoints (API, email, S3) require TLS.
+Transport Security – All external endpoints (API, email, S3) require TLS

-Compliance Ready – Architecture aligns with SOC 2 “Security” and “Confidentiality” controls.
+Compliance Ready – Architecture aligns with SOC 2 “Security” and “Confidentiality” controls

 Roadmap (selected)
 Feedback-loop retraining for the classifier